Rhea Seehorn as 'Carol' in Pluribus

 Release date: 1 November 2019

-What would have happened if the Soviet Union landed on the moon first, instead of the U.S.?
+What would have happened if the Soviet Union had landed on the moon first, instead of the U.S.?
 What if, subsequently, the space race never ended?
 That’s the story of For All Mankind, which centres on an alternate history where NASA’s attempts to catch up to the Soviet Union’s dominance drive disgraced astronaut Ed Baldwin to attempt to get back in the race.

 Key Things to Consider for Apple TV+